vitessio/website/content/en/docs/14.0/reference/features/messaging.md

 * Handing off work to another system.
 * Recording potentially time-consuming work that needs to be done asynchronously.
-* Scheduling for future delivery.
 * Accumulating work that could be done during off-peak hours.

 Messages are not a good fit for the following use cases:

 * Broadcasting each event to multiple subscribers.
-* Ordered delivery.
+* Ordered delivery is required.
-* Real-time delivery.
+* Real-time delivery properties are required.

 ## Creating a message table

-The current implementation requires a base fixed schema.
-This will be made more flexible in the future.
-There will also be a custom DDL syntax.
-For now, a message table must be created like this:
+The current implementation requires a base fixed schema with properties defined using specific table COMMENT directives.
+The message table format is as follows:

 ```sql
 create table my_message(